-COVID-19 and violent conflict.
+3.4 Covid-19 and violent conflict

-Despite short-term declines in armed conflict following lockdowns in some countries (Ide 2021), forecasts based on historical patterns predict an elevated likelihood of instability due to the coronavirus pandemic and government responses in 35 countries between 2020 and 2022, more than at any point over the past 30 years.
+Despite short-term declines in armed conflict following lockdowns in some countries (Ide 2021), forecasts based on historical patterns predict an elevated likelihood of instability due to the Covid-19 pandemic and government responses in 35 countries between 2020 and 2022, more than at any point over the past 30 years.
 These include countries experiencing ongoing conflict and post-conflict states, as well as new conflicts in 13 countries (Figure 8) (Moyer and Kaplan 2020).

-Conflict and human well-being.
+3.5 Conflict and human well-being

 There are strong linkages between conflict and human development outcomes (Box 13).
 By 2030, the share of those living in extreme poverty in fragile and conflict-affected contexts is projected to reach more than 60% (World Vision International 2019; United Nations and World Bank 2018; Milante et al. 2016).